-Many people who participate in our 8-week mindfulness courses or come to other activities ask us: "What exactly is a mindfulness retreat?
+Many people who participate in our 8-week mindfulness courses or come to other activities ask us, "What exactly is a mindfulness retreat?
 What should I expect?"
 Maybe you have wondered too?

 Stepping out of the busyness

 At the start of a retreat, you can feel how people are still very much in the "doing mode".
-They might have driven to the retreat location after a busy week, and you can almost sense their minds continually spinning and buzzing.
+They might have driven to the retreat location after a busy week and you can almost sense their minds continually spinning and buzzing.

-In the English language, the verb "to retreat" means "to go away from a place in order to escape from fighting or danger; to go to a quiet and safe place in order to avoid a difficult situation."
+In the English language, the verb "to retreat" means "to go away from a place in order to escape from fighting or danger; to go to a quiet and safe place in order to avoid a difficult situation".
 It is often used as a military term, when an army retreats away from the battlefield.

 Dealing more constructively with difficulties